YvanDotet/query_deluxe/query_deluxe/doc/index.rst

 You can type queries involving SELECT statement and many clauses like WHERE, AND, etc ...

-The result is correctly presented in a table form.
+The result is correctly presented in a table form and you can print your table's result in a PDF or XLSX format.

+Fir XLSX format, you have to use an additional module available at <b>https://apps.odoo.com/apps/modules/17.0/query_deluxe_xlsx</b>
+This last depends on the module 'report_xlsx' that should be available at <b>https://apps.odoo.com/apps/modules/17.0/report_xlsx</b>

 You can also make UPDATE, DELETE, CREATE, INSERT, ALTER and DROP statements.